ainc/ainc-2018/_blog/2015-10-21-developer-bootcamp.md

 ---
+layout: post
 title: Launching The Bootcamp
-date: 2015-10-21 00:00:00 Z
+date: 2015-10-21T00:00:00.000Z
-header_img: "/images/blog/bootcamp-screenshot.png"
-author_img: "/images/teamalpha/nicksuch-wall.jpg"
-author: Nick Such
-tags:
-- learntocode
-- bootcamp
-- career
-layout: post
-description: Awesome Inc U announces upcoming Web Developer Bootcamp, intensive training program for starting a new career
 ---
 ![A-Inc Web Developer Bootcamp screenshot](/images/blog/bootcamp-screenshot.png)

 As of today, we are living in the future

 Today's date, October 21, 2015, is affectionately known as [Back To The Future day](http://www.cnet.com/news/heres-the-technology-back-to-the-future-part-ii-predicted-and-what-it-missed/).
 Has the future become what the 80's movie predicted?
 Our cars may not fly through the air, but we have figured out how to make them self-piloting.
 Our shoes may not lace themselves, but we have built fitness trackers that easily gather and analyze exercise data for millions of people.
 One thing the movie seems to have underestimated was that the revolution wouldn't be led by the arrival of Mr. Fusion boxes to cheaply power our stuff, but rather that **software** would become the technology to define our world.

 <!--more-->